GraphQL-Portal/graphql-portal/docs-website/docs/getting-started/installation.md

 docker run --name graphql-dashboard \
   -e REDIS_CONNECTION_STRING="redis://localhost:6379" \
   -e MONGODB_CONNECTION_STRING="mongodb://localhost:27017" \
-  -e DASHBOARD_PORT=3030 \
-  -e NODE_ENV=production \
   -p 3030:3030 \
+  -p 8080:8080 \
   gqlportal/dashboard:latest
 ```

-You now should be able to open the configuration dashboard by going to http://localhost:3030 in your browser.
+You now should be able to open the configuration dashboard by going to http://localhost:8080 in your browser.

 ### Standalone Gateway with Yarn/NPM